 Based on a wooded hilltop overlooking Devon’s capital city of Exeter, Haldon Forest Park is a brilliant trail centre for beginner and intermediate level riders, as well as family groups.
-You’ll find four different waymarked MTB trails here, including a green-rated family loop, two different blue routes and a more difficult red-rated loop, plus a skills area and pump track.
+You’ll find four different waymarked MTB trails here, including a green-rated family loop, two different blue routes and a more difficult red-rated loop and new black trail, plus a skills area and pump track.

 The trails at Haldon Forest Park are well made and rideable year-round thanks to their rocky flint base.
 Having said that, you will inevitably find a lot of puddles in the wetter months and after heavy rain some of the trails appear more like stream beds, so come prepared to get your feet wet!